sprosin/vagrant-dotnet-core/README.md

 The idea of this project is to build up-to-date vagrant file for compiling linux-based .net core-enabled VM.

-As you know there is no "official" vagrant file from Microsoft so let's create it!
+As you know there is no "official" vagrant file from Microsoft and Docker images are provided instead.
+However, current version of Docker for Windows runs on 64bit Windows 10 only!
+The idea of this repository is to provide an easy option to test .net core apps in linux environment.

 Quick Links: